-In 1974, Doctor Who had been a successful BBC program for nearly ten years; as November approached, the show’s producers were looking for ways to celebrate and make its 10th anniversary show a particularly special occasion.
+In 1973, Doctor Who had been a successful BBC program for nearly ten years; the show’s producers were looking for ways to celebrate and make its 10th anniversary a particularly special occasion.
 Producer Barry Letts, in his commentary on this DVD, says that one of the requests he’d heard most often from fans was an episode in which the three actors who had played the Doctor all appeared together.
 Everybody involved was game for it, but it took a bit of work behind the scenes to accomplish.

 The first of the four episodes of this anniversary story starts at a wildlife sanctuary.
 Ducks, swans, and other birds are swimming along on a lake, and something that looks like a weather balloon, or Rover caught in a very large plastic bag, appears to be snagged just at the water’s edge.